 Walmart employs 2.2 million associates around the world -- 1.3 million in the U.S. alone.
 About 75% of our store management teams started as hourly associates, and they earn between $50,000 and $170,000 a year — similar to what firefighters, accountants, and even doctors make.
 Every year, Walmart promotes about 160,000 people to jobs with more responsibility and higher pay.

 Learn more about why our associates love working at Walmart.

 Walmart Locations and Data

 We operate stores under 69 different banners globally.
 Want to see how customers in Brazil or Japan shop at Walmart?
-Visit Our Stores to learn about our formats.
+Visit Walmart International to learn about each market where we operate.

 For the fiscal year ended January 2013, Walmart increased net sales by 5% to $466.1 billion and returned $13 billion to shareholders through dividends and share repurchases.
 See our quarterly earnings results and annual reports for more details.